narwhalsilent/tp/docs/UserGuide.md

 * A success message of the form "Listed all loans associated with [person details]." will be shown.
 * The list is ordered by the end date of the loan.
+* Only the active loans will be shown if the flag `-a` is not provided.
+If it is provided, both active and inactive loans will be shown.
 * If the index is not provided, all loans across all clients in the list will be shown.
-Only the active loans will be shown if the flag `-a` is not provided.
 * If the index is provided, all loans of the person at the specified `INDEX` will be shown.
-Only the active loans will be shown if the flag `-a` is not provided.
-* If the flag `-a` is provided, the inactive loans will be shown alongside the active loans.

 Examples: `viewloan 1`, `viewloan -a 1`